adan92/taiga-docker/taiga-back/README.md

 [Taiga](https://taiga.io/) is a project management platform for startups and agile developers & designers who want a simple, beautiful tool that makes work truly enjoyable.

 This Docker image can be used for running the Taiga backend.
-It works together with the [curiosityio/taiga-front-dist](https://registry.hub.docker.com/u/curiosityio/taiga-front-dist/) image.
+It works together with the [curiosityio/taiga-front-dist](https://registry.hub.docker.com/r/curiosityio/taiga-front-dist/) image.

+Linking the 2 images together provides a full Taiga experience saving to a postgres database, email, and slack and gogs integration.

 ## Running

-A [postgres](https://registry.hub.docker.com/_/postgres/) container should be linked to the taiga-back container.
-The taiga-back container will use the ``POSTGRES_USER`` and ``POSTGRES_PASSWORD`` environment variables that are supplied to the postgres container.
+Run the latest docker image along with linking to a [postgres container](https://registry.hub.docker.com/_/postgres/) for storing the data.

 ```
 docker run --name taiga_back_container_name --link postgres_container_name:postgres curiosityio/taiga-back